Revised 2/10/10

 To make our Plus 20 cams, we take ATX cores,

-‘straight up’ (i.e. same centerline as stock) which includes grinding the base
+up’ (i.e. same centerline as stock) which includes grinding the base circle

-intake cores have less lift to work with compared to MTX intake cores, even
+have less lift to work with compared to MTX intake cores, even though we are

 increase is just as dramatic as it is for an MTX intake cam, (going from a